gerlichlab/hicognition/documentation/hugo-site/content/data_management/collections.md

 ![collection table](/docs/dataset_collection_table.png)

-This table is similar to the table that [allows viewing datasets](/docs/data_management/regions/#viewing) except that it does not allow filtering based on descriptions (because collections have no description) and that the number of available fields are much lower.
-If you want to view which datasets are contained in a collections, you need to click on the number of contained datasets:
+This table is similar to the table that [allows viewing datasets](/docs/data_management/regions/#viewing) except that it does not allow filtering based on descriptions (because collections have no description) and that the number of available fields is much lower.
+If you want to view which datasets are contained in a collection, you need to click on the number of contained datasets:

 ![click contained datasets](/docs/click_on_contained_datasets.png)

-This will cause a dialogue to pop-up that allows you to view the contained datasets:
+This will cause a dialogue to pop up that allows you to view the contained datasets:

 ![contained dataset table](/docs/contained_dataset_table.png)